ZeTofZone/comfyui_Tof-s-nodes/README.md

 <hr>
 <h1 id="Random_Any"><b>Random Any</b></h1>
-A node which can choose randomly something.
+A node which can choose randomly any type of input, with any number of inputs.
 <br>&nbsp;<br>

 ![random_any](https://github.com/user-attachments/assets/8e916620-f792-4ba4-8b06-c939277bfac2)